 Primary Science Quality Mark

-This academic year Pudsey Waterloo Primary School are going for the PSQM award for science.
+Pudsey Waterloo Primary School have achieved PSQM award for science.

 Our Vision for Science Science learning at Waterloo aims to inspire children’s natural curiosity and encourage an appreciation of the incredible world around them.
 Children learn through asking questions, discussing ideas and engaging in practical activities.
 When learning science, children engage in meaningful tasks that link to their own lives and the wider world.